 The intrathecal baclofen pump receives FDA approval.
 Gillette is one of 12 medical facilities in the country to test the product before its approval.

 Demand grows after Gillette begins offering orthopedic services in the western Twin Cities one day a week.
-We open our first satellite location—the Minnetonka Clinic—to provide physician, rehabilitation therapy and assistive technology services to outpatients.
+We open our first satellite location to provide physician, rehabilitation therapy and orthotics, prosthetics and seating services to outpatients.

 Gillette launches sports medicine services—focusing on leisure activities, fitness, injury prevention and injury rehabilitation—for young people who have disabilities.

 The Gillette Duluth Clinic opens, bringing specialized health care closer to home for children who have disabilities and live in northern Minnesota.

 Gillette launches the state’s most comprehensive craniofacial services program for children who have anomalies of the face and skull.

 Radio station KS95 holds the first KS95 for Kids® radiothon, which raises $645,000 to benefit Gillette and the Children’s Cancer Research Fund and becomes an annual event.